DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/01/30- v0.316**
  * Added `Synaptic Acceleration` status effect - increases AFK tasks speed
- * Added Synaptic Acceleration Transmitter - when used gives all player Synaptic Acceleration for 10 minutes (Stackable)
+ * Added new Item `Synaptic Acceleration Transmitter` - when used gives all player Synaptic Acceleration for 10 minutes (Stackable), Can be aquired in dungeon loot crate

 ### **2021/01/28- v0.316**
  * Fixed issue with fake donation, now its not possible to exploit anymore